 The goal of the program is to offer wounded war-fighters an opportunity to tap back into their physicality by pushing through mental and physical barriers.
 Experiencing the mountains for the first time post- injury redefines their limits and ignites new passion to take ridge lines they no longer thought were possible.

 said David Vobora, Founder and CEO of the Adaptive Training Foundation.

-In the winter of 2015, the High Fives Foundation brought veteran Marine Corporal Jacob (Jake) Schick skiing at Squaw Valley.
-Schick’s life-altering injury came on September 20, 2004 when the vehicle Schick was driving hit a triple-stacked tank mine.
-To date he has endured 46 operations and 23 blood transfusions and an amputation below the knee.
+In the winter of 2015, the High Fives Foundation brought veteran Marine Corporal Jacob (Jake) Schick to ski at Squaw Valley Resort.
+Schick’s life-changing injury came on September 20, 2004, when the vehicle Schick was driving hit a triple-stacked tank mine.
+To date, he has endured 46 operations, 23 blood transfusions, and an amputation below the knee.
 Schick was featured in the 2014 Clint Eastwood film American Sniper.

-In 2017, the program is underwritten in large by Chive Charities who was proud to announce a grant of $64,000 to give 10 more veterans the time of their lives, to give them another mission to accomplish with passion and gratitude.
+In 2017, the program was supported by Chive Charities who was proud to announce a grant of $64,000 to give 10 more veterans an experience of a lifetime – to give them another mission to accomplish with passion and gratitude.